 For programs in the Arts and Sciences and in Teachers College, the Dissertation Office sends official notifications, via email, to students, examiners and departments, of defense time, date and place.
 Other schools, divisions and departments/programs arrange their own notifications.

-After obtaining the defense time, date and place, the Dissertation Office prints the Voting Sheet and sends it, along with copyright, formatting and deposit information (see Formatting and Depositing the Dissertation) to the candidate’s department/program.
+After obtaining the defense time, date and place, the Dissertation Office prints the Voting Sheet and sends it, along with copyright, formatting, and deposit information (see Formatting Guidelines and Electronic Deposit Gateway) to the candidate’s department/program.
 During the defense, committee members indicate their votes on and sign this voting sheet, which becomes a formal record of the Graduate School.
 The department/program returns the signed Voting Sheet to the Dissertation Office.
 The voting sheet should not be given to the student.
 The candidate receives all deposit materials at the conclusion of the defense.